-Groundwater was observed at depths ranging between 1.5 and 2.1 m at the time of the field investigation.
-Both piezometers were blocked at the time of recording on December 8, 2017.
-It should be noted that groundwater levels are subject to seasonal fluctuations and that groundwater conditions could vary at the time of construction.
+Groundwater was not observed in the test pits at the completion of excavation.
+Based on these observations, significant groundwater is not expected to be encountered during construction.
+However, it should be noted that groundwater levels are subject to seasonal fluctuations and that groundwater conditions could vary at the time of construction.